-One of the problems we encountered is that the people of Den Helder have lost pride in their city.
-In order to ensure that people are proud of their city again, the existing qualities of their city needed to be pointed out.
-During a night stroll armed with torch lights we literally pointed out which special places could be lit and after that the ‘map of opportunities’ was created.
-Important elements that emphasize the identity of the city, being buildings, objects or art, were pinpointed on a map.
+One of the problems encountered is that the people of Den Helder have lost pride in their city.
+Important elements that emphasize the history and identity of the city, being buildings, objects or art, can help to activate the sense of pride.
+This can be achieved by highlighting them in the city nightscape.
+During a night stroll armed with torch lights we literally pointed out which special places could be lit and after that a ‘ map of opportunities’ was created.

 City highlights that already have been transformed:

 – Transformatorhuis at the Oude Rijkswerf Willemsoord;

 – Radome; A powerful 3D-radar, an eyecatcher at the

 Marinemuseum at Willemsoord